 1.1 Introducing the Python Programming Language

-For the thousands of years of human history before the mid-twentieth century, humans collected, analysed, and created data by hand.
+For the thousands of years of human history before the mid-twentieth century, humans collected, analyzed, and created data by hand.
 Digital computers were a revolution not just in technology but in civilization because of their ability to store more data than could fit on all the sheets of paper in the world, and to perform computations on this data faster and more reliably than an army of humans.
 Today, we rely on complex computer programs to operate on data in a variety of ways, from sending messages back and forth with loved ones, organizing data in documents and media, to running simulations of physical, social, and biological systems.

 Image of ENIAC, the first general purpose computer.
 The original uploader was TexasDex at English Wikipedia. - Transferred from en.wikipedia to Commons by Andrei Stroe using CommonsHelper, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6557095.)